 Default Floor: This field is used to select the floor that will be displayed first when attendees open the map in the app.
-Normally this is the floor where most of the sessions take place (the "main" floor").
+Normally this is the floor where most of the sessions take place.

 Floors: This field is used to select all the floors that need to be added to the map.
 Floors need to be created first before you can select them in the dropdown menu.
 Please make sure to include the "Default" floor (field above) here as well.

-- Click on Save item to finish creating your floor.
+- Click on Save changes to finish creating your floor.

 The created map will appear in the list:

-The last step is to make your map interactive, by adding markers to the map that will in turn be linked to session locations.
+The last step is to make your map interactive, by adding markers to the map that will in turn be linked to session locations and sponsors.

-- Go to the Maps tab, and click on the Editor button for the map that you want to add.
+- Go to the Maps tab, and click on the Editor button for the map that you want to add locations to.

 - Here you can use the map editor to start editing the map: